 Emergency contraception (EC) is a backup method of birth control that a person with internal female organs can use to prevent pregnancy after unprotected vaginal-penile sex.
 Even though you may have heard EC called the “morning-after pill”, there are different types of pills and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse for emergency contraception.
 EC works better the sooner a it is taken after unprotected sex.

 Names of EC you should be familiar with:

-When should a woman use emergency contraception?
+When should a person with internal female organs use emergency contraception?

 How does emergency contraception work?

-The medication in EC pills works by giving a strong short burst of hormones that change a woman’s menstrual cycle and prevent ovulation.
-Ovulation is the time in a woman’s menstrual cycle that she is most likely to become pregnant.
-It’s important to remember that EC doesn’t continue to protect against pregnancy during the rest of the menstrual cycle.
+The medication in EC pills works by giving a strong short burst of hormones that change a menstrual cycle and prevent ovulation.
+Ovulation is the time in a menstrual cycle that an individual is most likely to become pregnant.
+It’s important to remember that EC pills do not continue to protect against pregnancy during the rest of the menstrual cycle.